 BSc (Hons) Radiography (Diagnostic Imaging)

-The BSc (Hons) Radiography (Diagnostic Imaging) degree will provide you with the skills and knowledge to help diagnose illness by producing medical images. *This course is subject to validation, by the HCPC and SCoR.
+The BSc (Hons) Radiography (Diagnostic Imaging) degree will provide you with the skills and knowledge to help diagnose illness by producing medical images. *This course is accredited by the HCPC and subject to SCoR approval.

 Transform the lives of your patients and work at the cutting edge of healthcare